 Umbrella on Hand

 Of course, learning is a personal choice.
 I suggest that you follow your heart.
-Life is too short to listen to myths that focus on what can’t be done.
+Life is too short to listen to myths that focus on what can’t be done, or what you can’t do.

 The art of writing is the art of discovering what you believe.